Blobfolio/blob-common/blob-common/docs/SANITIZE.md

 ## common_is_utf8()

-Is a string valid UTF-8?
+Checks whether the string is valid UTF-8.

 #### Arguments